pdfinn/gamera/doc/roadmap.md

 tab runs in its own thread and can be selected from a contextual menu like other Plan 9 programs.
 Switching tabs notifies the main window to redraw with the selected page contents.

+## Tests and Scripts

+Unit tests live in the `tests/` directory and are built with Plan 9 `mk`.
+Run `tests/run_tests.sh` to compile and execute them.
+Helper scripts such as `scripts/install_deps.sh` install plan9port and optional TLS support.